dhellmann/pymotw/PyMOTW/logging/index.rst

 UNSET      0
 ========  =====

 The logger, handler, and log message call each specify a level.
-The log message is only emitted if the handler and logger are configured to emit messages of that level or lower.
-For example, if a message is CRITICAL, and the logger is set to ERROR, the message is emitted.
-If a message is a WARNING, and the logger is set to produce only ERRORs, the message is not emitted.
+The log message is only emitted if the handler and logger are configured to emit messages of that level or higher.
+For example, if a message is CRITICAL, and the logger is set to ERROR, the message is emitted (50 > 40).
+If a message is a WARNING, and the logger is set to produce only ERRORs, the message is not emitted (30 < 40).

 .. include:: logging_level_example.py
     :literal: